bhardwaj-shubham/OIBSIP/README.md

 ### Task 2
-In this task I've to create a **Personal Portfolio** with HTML and CSS.
+In this task, I've to create a **Personal Portfolio** with HTML and CSS.
 In personal portfolio, I've to show a wide range of samples and skills.